 Everyone is welcome to join us at any of our services and you will be assured of a warm reception.
 Our worship combines modern and traditional resources and is varied and informal, but not casual.
 We are part of Churches Together in Wetherby and regularly work together with other Christians in the town.

 We strive to be a Bible-based, Christ-centred community, led by God's Word, guided by the Holy Spirit, and soaked in prayer.

 Our mission is to take the good news of Jesus' salvation to where people are and to grow disciples.

 We believe that everyone has an important role to play in our fellowship, and we encourage and support each other to develop our gifts in adventurous discipleship as we seek to fulfil God's purpose where we live and work.

 Wetherby Baptist and 'Margins' bookshop

-We are seeing plenty of people will dropping in to see what bargains we have, to have a chat, perhaps a coffee and also to bring in their no-longer-wanted (pre-loved?) books to swell our collection.
+Plenty of people drop in to see what bargains we have, to have a chat, a sit-down and perhaps a coffee, and also to bring in their no-longer-wanted (pre-loved?) books to swell our collection.

 We continue to meet for Sunday worship at Deighton Gates School as usual.

 The Church Calendar shows church, fellowship and leadership team meetings, plus plenty of other events, so have a browse and update your diaries!

 "No eye has seen, no ear has heard, no mind has conceived what God has prepared for those who love him."
 (1 Corinthians 2:9)